Embeddings

 Section titled “Semantic Search”Generate embeddings for your document corpus, store them in a vector database, then embed the user’s query and find nearest neighbors:

-from prompty import executeimport numpy as np
+from prompty import invokeimport numpy as np

-# Embed documents (do this once, store the vectors)docs = ["Python is a programming language", "Cats are cute animals", "The weather is sunny"]doc_vectors = [execute("embed.prompty", inputs={"text": d}) for d in docs]
+# Embed documents (do this once, store the vectors)docs = ["Python is a programming language", "Cats are cute animals", "The weather is sunny"]doc_vectors = [invoke("embed.prompty", inputs={"text": d}) for d in docs]

-# Embed a queryquery_vector = execute("embed.prompty", inputs={"text": "coding languages"})
+# Embed a queryquery_vector = invoke("embed.prompty", inputs={"text": "coding languages"})

 # Cosine similaritydef cosine_sim(a, b): a, b = np.array(a), np.array(b) return np.dot(a, b) / (np.linalg.norm(a) * np.linalg.norm(b))